 The Program

-Exodus & Resilience — Venezuela: Platform for Documentation, Training, Mediation and Public Access to Contemporary Culture is a 12-month project implemented by Fundación Museo de Arte Acarigua-Araure (MAAA), with conceptual and methodological development by Exodus & Resilience.
+Exodus & Resilience — Venezuela: Platform for Documentation, Training, Mediation and Public Access to Contemporary Culture is a 12-month project implemented by Fundación Museo de Arte Acarigua-Araure, with conceptual and methodological development by Exodus & Resilience.
+Its point of departure is Acarigua-Araure as an interior territory: a regional museum articulating permanence, territorial education, public documentation and a living archive.

-Venezuela's cultural sector has been deeply affected by prolonged economic instability, institutional weakening, migration and reduced access to resources for artistic production, preservation and public programming.
-These conditions have been particularly challenging outside the capital, where cultural institutions often operate with limited funding, reduced technical capacity and fewer opportunities for sustained visibility, training and exchange.
+Venezuela’s cultural sector has been deeply affected by prolonged economic instability, institutional weakening, migration and reduced access to resources for artistic production, preservation and public programming.
+These conditions have been especially difficult outside the capital, where cultural institutions often operate with limited funding, reduced technical capacity and fewer sustained opportunities for visibility, training and exchange.

-At the same time, Venezuelan contemporary culture has continued to evolve through new forms of creation, circulation and community engagement shaped by displacement and reconfiguration.
-This transformation has not been matched by equivalent growth in documentation systems, public mediation tools or long-term cultural infrastructure capable of connecting artists, institutions, young people and wider audiences.
+At the same time, Venezuelan contemporary culture has continued to evolve through new forms of creation, circulation and community participation shaped by displacement and reconfiguration.
+This transformation has not been matched by equivalent growth in documentation systems, public mediation tools or long-term cultural infrastructure capable of connecting artists, institutions, young people and wider publics.

 What is needed in the central-western region

-The priority is not to multiply isolated exhibitions, but to create structured platforms that strengthen cultural participation, improve access to contemporary artistic knowledge, support professional development, and preserve cultural memory in ways that are locally grounded and publicly accessible.
+The priority is not to multiply isolated exhibitions, but to build structured platforms that strengthen cultural participation, improve access to contemporary artistic knowledge, support professional development and preserve cultural memory in ways that are locally rooted and publicly accessible.

 What the platform actually does.